AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-19-Keyloggers.md

 ```

 This runs silently in the background and logs every keystroke with a timestamp to a file.
 A real keylogger would also exfiltrate the log file periodically to the attacker's server.

+## Real-World Example
+In 2015, a keylogger was found inside point-of-sale systems at Trump Hotels.
+Attackers had installed keylogging malware on the hotel's payment systems that captured credit card details as staff typed them in.
+The breach affected properties across multiple cities and exposed customer payment data over several months before being discovered.